 CPA Exam Requirements By State

 The CPA exam is notoriously challenging, with a national pass rate of only 50%.
-As such, anyone who plans on taking the exam should utilize every edge they can to increase their chances against failing.
+As such, anyone who plans on taking the exam should utilize every edge they can to increase their chances of passing.

 What Is The CPA Exam Used For?